-Back in January (2021), I wrote about the Talent Development Platform market and how I identified what is a TDP, among other items.
+Back in January (2021), I wrote about the TXP market and how I identified what is a TXP, among other items.

 In March (2021), I identified where the Corporate Learning System market is heading, including the identification of three groups that will define the segments.